Affiliate links on SoundGuys may earn us a commission. Learn more.

 What are the benefits to an unsealed pair of earbuds?

 Don’t get it twisted, virtually zero isolation is terrible for sound quality, and you will be tempted to turn up the volume any time you pass a construction zone.
 Try to resist, because increasing the volume past 75dB can damage your hearing.
-No isolation is useful, however, for people who experience vertigo from highly isolating earbuds and those with active noise cancelling.
+No isolation is useful, however, for people who experience vertigo from highly isolating earbuds and those with active noise canceling.
 The unsealed fit also means that if you go for walks you can listen to your audio, and remain aware of your surroundings.

 How does the Urbanista Lisbon sound?